Demographics of Africa: Ethnicities

 In the Horn of Africa, Afro-Asiatic-speaking groups predominate.
 Ethiopian and Eritrean groups like the Amhara and Tigrayans (collectively known as Habesha) speak languages from the Semitic branch of Afro-Asiatic language family, while the Oromo and Somali speak languages from the Cushitic branch of Afro-Asiatic.
 In southern Ethiopia and Eritrea, Nilotic peoples related to those in South Sudan are also found, while Bantu and Khoisan ethnic minorities inhabit parts of southern Somalia.

 An Afrikaner family from South Africa, 1886.

 Prior to the decolonization movements of the post-World War II era, Europeans were represented in every part of Africa.
 Decolonisation during the 1960s and 1970s often resulted in the mass emigration of European-descended settlers out of Africa – especially from Algeria and Morocco (1.6 million pieds-noirs in North Africa), Kenya, Congo, Rhodesia, Mozambique and Angola.
 By the end of 1977, more than one million Portuguese were thought to have returned from Africa.
 Nevertheless, White Africans remain a minority in many African states, particularly South Africa, Zimbabwe, Namibia and Réunion.
 The African country with the largest native European African population is South Africa.
 The Afrikaners, the British diaspora and the Coloureds are the largest native European-descended groups in Africa today.

 Native European colonization also brought sizable groups of Asians, particularly people from the Indian subcontinent, to British colonies.
 Large Indian communities are found in South Africa, and smaller ones are present in Kenya, Tanzania, and some other southern and East African countries.
 The large Indian community in Uganda was expelled by the dictator Idi Amin in 1972, though many have since returned.
 The islands in the Indian Ocean are also populated primarily by people of Asian origin, often mixed with Africans and Europeans.
 The Malagasy people of Madagascar are Austronesian people and native African people, but those along the coast are generally mixed with Bantu, Arab, Indian and European origins.
-Malay and Indian ancestries are also important components in the group of people known in South Africa as Cape Coloureds (people with origins in two or more races and continents).
-Beginning with the 21st century many Hispanics, primarily Mexicans, Central Americans, Chileans, Peruvians, and Colombians, have immigrated to Africa.
-Around 500,000 Hispanics have immigrated to Africa, most of whom live in South Africa, Kenya, Nigeria, Uganda, and Ghana.
+Malay and Indian ancestries are also important components in the group of people known in South Africa as Cape Coloureds (people with origins in two or more races and continents), In the 21st century, a few tens of thousands of Latin Americans, mainly Mexicans, Colombians, Chileans, Peruvians, Brazilians, and Central Americans, have migrated to Africa.
+Most of them are diplomats, missionaries, workers contracted by multinational companies, or people married to African locals, with the majority spread across South Africa, Kenya, Nigeria, Angola, Uganda, Egypt, Morocco, and Ghana.
 During the 20th century, small but economically important communities of Lebanese and Chinese have also developed in the larger coastal cities of West and East Africa, respectively.